gallandarakhneorg/autolatex/README.txt

         makeindex;
         @none - AutoLaTeX assumes that no .ist file must be passed to MakeIndex;
-        "<empty>" - AutoLaTeX assumes that no .ist file must be passed to MakeIndex.
+        <empty> - AutoLaTeX assumes that no .ist file must be passed to
+        MakeIndex.

         If the list contains more than one value, AutoLaTeX will do the